Daniel Arber, MD

 Wayne Tam, MD, PhD

 Dr. Tam received his M.D., Ph.D. degrees from the Weill Cornell Medicine Tri-institutional program.
 He completed a residency in Anatomic Pathology and a Hematopathology fellowship at Weill Cornell, and a research fellowship funded by the Leukemia and Lymphoma Society at the Institution of Cancer Genetics of Columbia University Medical Center.
-He is currently a Professor of Pathology and Laboratory Medicine and the co-director of the Molecular Hematopathology Laboratory at Weill Cornell.
+While at Weill Cornell he was the co-director of the Molecular Hematopathology Laboratory.
 He serves in the Editorial Board for Leukemia and Lymphoma.
-He is also the co-PI for a R01 grant and the Pathology Core Leader for a SCOR grant funded by Leukemia and Lymphoma.
+He is currently a Professor of Pathology and Laboratory Medicine at Donald Barbara Zucker School of Medicine, Hofstra/Northwell.
 His research interests are focused on the molecular pathogenesis of hematologic malignancies, in particular studies on clonal evolution and biomarker identification for drug resistance and relapse.

 Sa A. Wang, MD